design-automation/mobius-mooc-generator/README.md

 There are three types of files:

 - Settings files
-  - Must be called "settings.md", note the name is all lowercase
+  - Must be end in "settings.md", for example "section_settings.md", note the name is all lowercase
   - Contains the settings for the parent folder.
 - Component files, the actual contents
   - Can have any name.